-The Company has no employees.
-The Group companies providing outsourced services to MPFL adopt SSC's global remuneration policy.
+The Company has no employees, however MPFL's Board adopt an MPFL-specific remuneration policy that applies to the Board and those group employees providing services to MPFL under delegation agreements.
 In line with the Solvency 2 Regulation, the policy is designed to discourage excessive risk-taking and incorporates measures aimed at avoiding conflicts of interest.
-The MPFL Board also approves amendments to the Solvency 2 addendum that forms part of the global remuneration policy.
+The MPFL Board also approves amendments to the MPFL remuneration policy.